 Sandra Rojas, Interim Academic Director

-Sandra “Choqui” Rojas holds a licentiate degree in special education from the Universidad Católica de Valparaíso (1989) and is currently pursuing a master’s degree in education with a focus on community-based education.
-Choqui brings a wealth of experience to the program having worked with SIT for many years.
-She began working with SIT as a Spanish instructor in 1993 and has been the Spanish program coordinator since 2000, developing innovative language learning approaches.
-She served as interim academic coordinator twice in past semesters during which time she led the Northern Chile excursion.
-She has also coordinated the program’s homestay component.
+Sandra “Choqui” Rojas holds a licentiate degree in special education from the Pontifical Catholic University of Valparaíso (1989) and is pursuing a master’s degree in education with a focus on community-based education.
+Choqui began working with SIT as a Spanish instructor in 1993 and has been the Spanish program coordinator since 2000, developing innovative language learning approaches.
+She served as interim academic coordinator twice in past semesters when she led the northern Chile excursion.
+She also has coordinated the program’s homestay component.

 Eduardo Urzua, Academic Coordinator

-Eduardo Urzua is a political scientist and political consultant with experience in both Bolivia and Chile.
-While living in neighboring Bolivia, he hosted a widely viewed television program of interviews with politicians and social activists, and he is now widely known as a political commentator on Chilean radio.
-He previously served as the academic coordinator of the SIT Chile: Political Systems and Economic development program in Santiago from 2006 to 2014.
+Eduardo Urzua is a political scientist and consultant with experience in both Bolivia and Chile.
+While living in neighboring Bolivia, he hosted a widely viewed television program featuring interviews with politicians and social activists, and he is now widely known as a political commentator on Chilean radio.
+From 2006 to 2014, he served as academic coordinator of the SIT program Chile: Political Systems and Economic Development in Santiago

 Karina Bilbao, Homestay Coordinator

 After becoming the proud mother of her first child, Vicente, in August 2009, Karina Bilbao resumed the position of homestay coordinator, a position she has held since 2008.
 She has a degree in cultural tourism management from the University of Valparaíso (2006) and worked for several years with foreign students at the same university prior to joining SIT Study Abroad.
 In addition to her professional skills, Karina draws on her personal study-abroad experience, having lived and studied in Utah for two years.
 Karina works with each of the students and host families to ensure a rewarding homestay experience.